Marcin13/posts/Ansible.md

       name: libapache2-mod-php
       state: absent
 ```
-with parametr -C, --check don't make any changes; instead, try to predict some of the changes that may occur
+with parametr -C, --check don't make any changes; instead, try to predict some changes that may occur
 ```shell
 ansible-playbook -C remove_apache.yml
 ```